Myndex/10bit-png/YpqUV.md

 VVUUVVUU
 UVVUUVVU

-This way a U (or V) will always have a U (or V) either above or to the left, and should give the prefilter more options for which pixel to select for the deltas.
+This way a U (or V) will always have a U (or V) either above or to the left.

 ### Advantages